bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-04-devloper-portal.md

 > #### Information optional
 > No app profile fields are mandatory unless you're preparing the app for BigCommerce [Apps Marketplace](https://bigcommerce.com/apps) approval.
 To learn more about preparing an app for approval, see our [App Publishing Guide](/api-docs/apps/guide/publishing).

-1. A new dialog box will open, asking if you want to add new OAuth scopes.
+6. A new dialog box will open, asking if you want to add new OAuth scopes.
 Click **Confirm Update**.

-2. You can view the client ID and client secret any time; see the following section on [viewing credentials](#view-credentials).
+You can view the client ID and client secret any time; see the following section on [viewing credentials](#view-credentials).

-3. To learn about deleting an app and its API account, see the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#delete-apps-carefully)
+To learn about the risks of deleting an app and its API account, see the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#delete-apps-carefully)

 ## View credentials